 In 2014, he was a Fulbright scholar at Beijing Foreign Studies University, PRC.
 In 2003, he was Visiting Professor at the Buddhist Institute in Phnom Penh, Kingdom of Cambodia, and in 2007 he lived and studied in Shanghai China.

-Asma has been an invited lecturer at Harvard, Oxford, Brown University, the Field Museum, University of Chicago, the Smithsonian National Museum of Natural History, Fudan University (Shanghai), Xi’an Jiaotong University, Aarhus University Denmark, University of Macau, School of the Art Institute of Chicago, and many more.
+Asma has been an invited lecturer at Harvard, Oxford, Brown University, the Field Museum, University of Chicago, the University of Amsterdam, the Smithsonian National Museum of Natural History, Fudan University (Shanghai), Xi’an Jiaotong University, Aarhus University Denmark, University of Macau, School of the Art Institute of Chicago, and many more.